-If multiple households meet the same number of prior dy factors, referrals of those households will be ordered based on the VI-SPDAT score such that households with the highest assessment score are referred first.
+If multiple households meet the same number of priority factors, referrals of those households will be ordered based on the VI-SPDAT score such that households with the highest assessment score are referred first.

-In the event that multiple households within this group have the same VLSPDAT score, the following factors will be used as the breakers.
-Such households will continue through each the breaker consecutively until the tie is broken.
+In the event that multiple households within this group have the same VI-SPDAT score, the following factors will be used as tie-breakers.
+Such households will continue through each tie breaker consecutively until the tie is broken.